Groundbreaking advance for fast connections

 New national and transnational rail networks for passenger and freight traffic are being created worldwide.
 Whether through mountain ranges, under rivers or beneath densely populated urban areas – tunnelling technology and experts from Herrenknecht are usually present at the key points.
 Together we use state-of-the-art technologies to build many kilometers of new, efficient railway tunnels every year.
 Highest technical and quality standards in combination with individual all-round service ensure your project remains on time and on track economically over the entire distance.

-In short: we do everything to ensure your project runs as smoothly as possible while keeping to budget and to schedule.
+In short: we make every effort to ensure that your project runs as smoothly as possible, while staying on budget and on schedule.

 Herrenknecht tunnel boring machines push ahead to expand high-speed networks around the world, whether through mountain ranges, under rivers or beneath densely populated urban areas.